-Evaluation criteria and criteria for awarding marks Formative and summative assessment criteria: participants will demonstrate knowledge and understanding of storytelling in class, and reading and writing theories and practices for young learners in ELT participants will effectively apply storytelling and reading and writing approaches for YLs as demonstrated through class assignments (see above) participants will demonstrate an ability to analyse, evaluate, and apply sound pedagogical methodologies and approaches related to TEYL participants will demonstrate an ability to plan cross-curricular projects on common themes and topics participants will demonstrate an ability to adapt knowledge and content from various relevant sources in an independent, critical, and self-reflexive way participants will demonstrate an ability to assess the effectiveness of the storytelling and reading and writing tasks & activities they plan in relation to learning aims, and to adjust them accordingly participants will be able to communicate in English in all aspects of the course Required readings Nunan, David, "Task-based Language teaching", CUP, 2004 (p.
-56-61 Task types; p.64-67 Teacher and earner roles, giving learners a more active role; p.
-70 settings; p.77 (bottom half) Acquisition versus learning; p.96-97 Middle of page; p.124-5 Social and interpersonal language: typical functions for beginners; p.125-127 Task continuity: processing and comprehension - production - interaction; p.
-128-131 Information gap; p.143 Assessment).
-Haliwell, Susan, "Teaching English in the Primary Classroom", Longman 2010, (any extracts given in class only).
-Leidner, Michael, "Englisch in Kindergarten", Ernst-Reinhard Verlag, Munchen, 2007, (p.
-60-99 Wie kann ich Kindern im Vorschulalter Englisch beibringen?; p.100-105 Vorgaben des Gesetzgebers; p.
-105-111 Planung; p.
-149 - 157 Wie gestalte ich meine erste Stunde?; p.158-171 Und wie mache ich weiter?)
-Phillips, Sarah, "Young Learners", OUP, 2001, (any extracts given in class only).
-Wright, Andrew, "Storytelling with Children", OUP, 2004, (any extracts given in class only).
-Ellis, Gail and Brewster, Jean, "Tell it again", Penguin, English, 2002, (any extracts given in class only).
-Reilly, Jacky and Reilly, Vanessa, "Writing with children", (any extracts given in class only).
-Cameron, Lynne, "Teaching Languages to Young Learners", English Language Teaching Library, 2001, p.123 - 158, "Learning Literacy Skills".
-Slatterly, Mary and Willis, June, "English for primary teachers" OUP, 2011, chapter 6 and 7, (any extracts given in class only).
-Supplementary readings Mello, Nancy " Storytelling with children ."
-Hawthorn Press, 2001.
-(Any sections indicated in class only).
+······ Evaluation criteria and criteria for awarding marks Formative and summative assessment criteria: participants will demonstrate knowledge and understanding of storytelling in class, and reading and writing theories and practices for young learners in ELT participants will effectively apply storytelling and reading and writing approaches for YLs as demonstrated through class assignments (see above) participants will demonstrate an ability to analyse, evaluate, and apply sound pedagogical methodologies and approaches related to TEYL participants will demonstrate an ability to plan cross-curricular projects on common themes and topics participants will demonstrate an ability to adapt knowledge and content from various relevant sources in an independent, critical, and self-reflexive way participants will demonstrate an ability to assess the effectiveness of the storytelling and reading and writing tasks & activities they plan in relation to learning aims, and to adjust them accordingly participants will be able to communicate in English in all aspects of the course Required readings Teaching English in the classroom, approaches and methods: Nunan, David, "Task-based Language teaching" , CUP, 2004 p.
+56-61 Task types p.64-67 Teacher and earner roles, giving learners a more active role p.
+70 settings p.77 (bottom half) Acquisition versus learning p.96-97 Middle of page p.124-5 Social and interpersonal language: typical functions for beginners p.125-127 Task continuity: processing and comprehension - production - interaction p.
+128-131 Information gap p.143 Assessment.
+Nunan, David, "Teaching English to young learners", Anaheim University Press, 2011 (Chapter 5 "Teaching speaking").
+Haliwell, Susan, "Teaching English in the Primary Classroom", Longman, 2010.
+Kang Shin, Joan and Crandall, JoAnn "Teaching young learners English", National Geographic Learning, 2014 (Chapter 5 "Teaching Reading and Writing").
+Leidner, Michael, "Englisch in Kindergarten ", Ernst-Reinhard Verlag, München, 2007 p.
+60-99 Wie kann ich Kindern im Vorschulalter Englisch beibringen? p.
+105-111 Planung p.
+149-157 Wie gestalte ich meine erste Stunde? p.158-171 Und wie mache ich weiter?
+Storytelling and children's literature: Phillips, Sarah, "Young Learners", OUP, 2001.